Video games in China: Strategies for global expansion

 Monetization models have been pivotal in driving revenue for Chinese mobile games, with developers adeptly implementing free-to-play (F2P) frameworks enhanced by in-app purchases (IAPs) such as cosmetic upgrades, weapon skins, and premium battle passes.
 This strategy has proven highly effective, as evidenced by Tencent's PUBG Mobile, developed in collaboration with Krafton.
 By June 2023, PUBG Mobile had surpassed $10 billion in global player spending, making it one of the highest-grossing mobile games worldwide.
 A significant portion of this revenue—approximately 60.3%—originated from China, followed by the United States at 10.7% and Japan at 3.7%.

 The game's monetization success is largely attributed to its implementation of the Royale Pass, a tiered reward system that incentivizes player engagement and spending.
 Following the introduction of the Royale Pass, PUBG Mobile experienced a 365% increase in global spending during the first week compared to the preceding three weeks.

 Chinese developers have also effectively employed hybrid monetization strategies, combining IAPs with in-app advertising (IAA) to maximize revenue.
 In China, approximately 60% of mobile game revenues are derived from in-app advertisements, indicating a balanced approach between player spending and ad-based income.
 This dual strategy allows developers to cater to both paying users and non-spenders, thereby broadening the monetization base.
 Furthermore, the integration of culturally relevant content and localized events has bolstered monetization efforts.
 By tailoring in-game offerings to align with regional preferences and cultural themes, developers have enhanced player engagement and willingness to spend on virtual goods.
 This culturally sensitive approach has been instrumental in the global success of Chinese mobile games, enabling them to resonate with diverse audiences and sustain high revenue levels.

-Technological innovation has been a cornerstone of Chinese companies’ mobile gaming expansion, with Tencent and NetEase leading the charge through advanced cloud gaming platforms and artificial intelligence (AI) integration.
-Tencent's cloud gaming service, START, launched in collaboration with NVIDIA, enables users to stream AAA games on underpowered devices, thereby eliminating the need for expensive hardware and expanding access to high-quality gaming experiences.
-This partnership leverages NVIDIA's GPU technology to deliver a seamless gaming experience comparable to playing on a local gaming rig.
+Technological innovation has been a cornerstone of Chinese companies' mobile gaming expansion, with Tencent and NetEase leading the charge through advanced cloud gaming platforms and artificial intelligence (AI) integration.
+Tencent's cloud gaming service, START, launched in collaboration with NVIDIA, enables users to stream AAA games on underpowered devices, thereby avoiding the need for expensive hardware and expanding access to more gaming experiences.
+This partnership leverages NVIDIA's GPU technology to deliver a gaming experience comparable to playing on a local gaming rig.